simeononsecurity/simeononsecurity.ch/content/articles/microsoft-security-certification-path/index.en.md

 **Microsoft's commitment to security** is reflected in its certification programs.
 These certifications are designed to meet the increasing demand for cybersecurity experts in various industries.
 By obtaining these certifications, you can:

 1. **Enhance Your Knowledge**: Gain a deep understanding of security concepts, best practices, and technologies.
-This knowledge is invaluable in today's digital landscape, where threats are constantly evolving.
+This knowledge is invaluable Today where threats are constantly evolving.
 For example, Microsoft's Security Certification Path includes courses like [Security Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/exams/sc-900) to help you grasp the foundational principles of cybersecurity.

 2. **Boost Your Career**: Validate your skills, making you an attractive candidate for security-related roles.
 Employers highly value professionals with Microsoft security certifications.
 Consider the [Microsoft Certified: Azure Security Engineer Associate](https://learn.microsoft.com/en-us/certifications/azure-security-engineer) certification, which demonstrates your expertise in securing Microsoft Azure environments, a critical skill in cloud security.